The “joie de vivre” of Festival du Voyageur, Winnipeg, Manitoba’s winter festival

 “Joie de vivre” is a French phrase for exuberant enjoyment of life, something very present at Festival.

-When Festival comes around again next year, don a ceinture fléchée and take in the fun with exuberance.
+When Festival comes around, don a ceinture fléchée and take in the fun with exuberance.
 You may wish to brush up on your French, but understanding French is not necessary to enjoy Festival du Voyageur.
 Just be prepared to enthusiastically yell out the Festival cheer “Hé Ho”, pronounced “hay hoe.”